anoma/juvix/docs/explanations/totality/termination.md

 In any case, be aware that our termination checker is limited as it only accepts a subset of recursion functions.
-The termination checker algorithm is a slightly modification of the algorithm for checking termination in the Foetus's language.
+The termination checker algorithm is a slight modification of the algorithm for checking termination in the Foetus's language.